Is there a possibility your official ballot won’t get to you in time to meet the ballot return deadlines?

 Print out the completed Backup Ballot and the other documents you downloaded.
 Then read and carefully follow the instructions to SUBMIT the required materials to your LEO.

-Return by Postal Mail: If your state requires you to return your Ballot by postal mail, please follow these instructions carefully.
-(Check here for your state’s requirements.)
+Return by Postal Mail: If your state requires you to return your Ballot by postal mail, please follow these instructions carefully. -- Click to expand

 Be sure to leave enough time to meet the deadlines and affix sufficient postage for international mail to the US.